Codex-in-somnio/IBMYeah/README.md

 # IBMYeah
-Deploy go-Shadowsocks2 with v2ray-plugin to IBM Cloud Foundry
+Deploy shadowsocks with v2ray-plugin to IBM Cloud Foundry.